-Like proteins and carbohydrates, fats are one of the essential nutrients used in animal feed.
-The use of fat supplements, together with vitamins and minerals for ruminants, swine, and poultry rations are common to increase energy sources 1.
-Fats are also indispensable nutrients for forming cell membranes and bacteria―they are involved in the synthesis of hormones and vitamins.
+Like proteins and carbohydrates, fats, vitamins and minerals are essential nutrients used in animal feed.
+The use of fat supplements for ruminants, swine, and poultry rations are expected to increase energy sources1.

 In recent years, scientific progress has provided us with a great deal of knowledge about how different fats behave depending on their composition in ruminant animals.
 It varies both at the rumen and gut level; it also affects lactation time and milk yield.